Alsace is

 the river Rhine, between the Rhine and the Vosges mountains.
 To the

-north and west it shares a border with Germany; to the south with
+north and east it shares a border with Germany; to the south with

 Historically speaking, Alsace was part